seyoungnam/Udacity-Data-Structures-Algorithms/Project2/explanation_4.md

 ### Time Complexity

-O(users) - All users should be visited at least once to confirm the target name belongs to the given group.
+O(n) - All users should be visited at least once to confirm the target name belongs to the given group.

 ### Space Complexity

-O(groups) - In the worst case, `group_ls` list can contains all existing groups.
+O(n) - In the worst case, `group_ls` list can contains all existing groups.